widdix/aws-cf-templates-cli/README.md

 widdix graph | docker run -i robhaswell/dot-docker -Tpng > graph.png
 ```

-### Get

-Get information about a single stack.

-> Not yet implemented!

-### Create

-Create a new stack from a template in the catalogue.
-If the template needs connect to dependent stacks, you will be asked to select one of the existing stacks (if available) or to create the dependent stack as well.

-> Not yet implemented!

 ### Update

 If a new version of the template is released, you can update your existing stacks.
 To update all stacks in interactive mode, run: